not-a-feature/savanna/README.md

 ## How do Convolutional Multi-Hybrid Architectures Work?

 Multi-hybrid models combine many different classes of operators such as convolutions to balance quality and efficiency at short and long context, compared to previous generation striped hybrids. *Convolutional* multi-hybrids combine multiple input-dependent convolutional operators: Hyena-SE, Hyena-MR, Hyena-LI.
-These use the standard Hyena structure with different parametrizations for the inner convolutions.
+These use the standard Hyena structure with different parametrizations for the convolutions.

 Multi-hybrid architectures excel at modeling byte or character-tokenized data, such as DNA sequences.